Thomas Vonier, FAIA

 EVP/Chief Executive Officer

-Robert Ivy is the Executive Vice President and Chief Executive Officer of the American Institute of Architects (AIA), a dynamic AIA network of 300 chapters and 90,000 member architects and design professionals committed to enhancing the built environment.
+Robert Ivy is the Executive Vice President and Chief Executive Officer of the American Institute of Architects (AIA), a dynamic AIA network of over 250 chapters and over 90,000 member architects and design professionals committed to enhancing the built environment.
 As an architect, he is strengthening the Association through advocacy, public outreach, and education initiatives that help members serve clients and communities in a global era of challenge and change.

 Under Robert’s leadership since 2011, the AIA is transforming to serve the architecture profession in the 21st century.
 He is repositioning the AIA from its rich legacy into a proactive, responsive, and influential organization.
 Chief among his and the organization’s goals are heightening public awareness of the value and relevance of all architects.